Promoting Montpellier's historical heritage and university collections

-For more than eight centuries, Montpellier has been home to an exceptional scientific and medical heritage that shapes the identity of the city and its university.
-On the occasion of the complete restoration of the south gate of the Jardin des Plantes and as part of a broader initiative to promote heritage, Pierre-André Durand, Prefect of the Occitanie Region, Prefect of Haute-Garonne, Carole Delga, former minister and president of the Occitanie/Pyrénées-Méditerranée region, Kleber Mesquida, president of the Hérault departmental council, Michaël Delafosse, mayor of Montpellier and president of Montpellier Méditerranée Métropole, and Philippe Augé, president of the University of Montpellier.
-In addition to the restoration work carried out on the south gate of the Garden, the press conference will be an opportunity to present the heritage master plan relating to the historical heritage and collections of the UM and to review the application to the UNESCO Memory of the World Register for the documentary collections related to the history of medical education in Montpellier from the 12th to the 19th century.
+For more than eight centuries, Montpellier has been home to an exceptional scientific and medical heritage that has shaped the identity of the city and its university.
+To mark the complete restoration of the south gate of the Jardin des Plantes and as part of a broader initiative to promote the region’s heritage, Pierre-André Durand, Prefect of the Occitanie Region, Prefect of Haute-Garonne, Carole Delga, former Minister and President of the Occitanie / Pyrénées-Méditerranée Region, Kleber Mesquida, President of the Hérault Departmental Council, Michaël Delafosse, Mayor of Montpellier and President of Montpellier Méditerranée Métropole, and Philippe Augé, President of the University of Montpellier.
+In addition to the restoration work carried out on the garden’s south gate, the press conference will provide an opportunity to present the heritage master plan concerning the historical heritage and collections of the University of Montpellier and to revisit the application for inclusion in UNESCO’s Memory of the World Register of documentary collections related to the history of medical education in Montpellier from the 12th to the 19th century.

 Practical information: